hi-im-phillip/spring-cert-prep/README.md

 delete - delete

 ### <span style="color: #99ff99;">4.
-Is RESt secure?
+Is REST secure?
 What can you do to secure it?</span>

-Rest as an architectural style of developing distributed applications, does not enforce any security rules or solutions on its own, so by default rest is not secured.
+REST as an architectural style of developing distributed applications, does not enforce any security rules or solutions on its own, so by default rest is not secured.

 To secure RESt api you can do following: